 It says it, “is made by using 3 broiled strips of finely-cured bacon.”
 I didn’t broil mine, I baked it, the way I normally make bacon (thank you Barefoot Contessa!)
 The recipe continues to say, “after broiling, lay the bacon on a sheet of brown paper in order to crisp it.”
 I used paper towels, since I didn’t have any brown paper around.

 The recipe concludes, “Chop the bacon when crisp into very small pieces and sprinkle the top of the peanut butter with the bacon.”
 As I was instructed to, I did so, and here is the final product.
 Yum (blech.)
 So I know you’re dying to know how this delicacy tasted.
 Not surprisingly, it tasted like peanut butter.
 No matter how thick or thin it was, it still overwhelmed the bacon flavor.
-Every once and awhile I’d get a taste of bacon, but it mostly tasted like a peanut butter sandwich.
+Every once and awhile I’d get a taste of bacon, but more like a good old pb sandwich.
 Not as disgusting as I thought it would be, but still not something I’d share with a friend.